martinResearch/postponed/README.md

 ```

 This has several limitations:
-* The IDE cannot provide autocompletion and code hints based of the signature of the function `repeat_string` when creating the list `arguments` which makes it more error prone than normal direct call to `repeat_string`.
+* The IDE cannot provide autocompletion or code hints based of the signature of the function `repeat_string` when creating the list `arguments` which makes it more error prone than normal direct call to `repeat_string`.
-* You have to make sure you provide the arguments in the right order (positional arguments) and you cannot use named arguments.
+* You cannot use named arguments and thus you have to make sure you provide the arguments in the right order (positional arguments) and .
-* If one uses a runtime type checker like `typegard` using a decorator `@typechecked` on the function `repeat_string`, then the error will be raised in the subprocess which makes debugging harder.
+* If one uses a runtime type checker like `typegard` using a decorator `@typechecked` on the function `repeat_string`, then the error will be raised only when executed in the subprocess, which makes debugging harder.

 Note that mypy does raise an error when some of the provided arguments in `arguments` have the wrong type.
 This is the case when one uses  `arguments = [("a", 2), (2, 3)]`for example.

 # Solution

-Postpone allows to overcome these two limitations by enabling the IDE to provide useful code hints and by allowing the use of named arguments as illustrated  here:
+Postpone allows to overcome these limitations by enabling the IDE to provide useful code hints and by allowing the use of named arguments as illustrated  here:
 ```
 from postponed import postponed, execute_tasks_processes, execute_tasks_threads
 def repeat_string(s: str, n: int) -> str: